 Senior Manager, HR Business Partner

 Juliet is a seasoned HR professional with Living Goods in Uganda.
 She brings a wealth of experience to her role from previous roles at World Wide Fund for Nature, where she worked as a Country HR Manager; World Vision Uganda as Regional People and Culture Business Partner; and International Rescue Committee, where she worked as a Regional Senior HR and Administration Officer for the Karamoja region.
-She is currently pursuing her master’s degree in Management Studies, with a focus on Human Resources Management and Development.
-She holds a Post-Graduate Diploma in Human Resource Management and Development from Uganda Management Institute, a bachelor’s degree in Human Resource Management from Makerere University and a certificate in Administrative law.
+She has a master’s degree in Management Studies, with a focus on Human Resources Management and Development from Uganda Management Institute.
+She also holds a Post-Graduate Diploma in Human Resource Management and Development from Uganda Management Institute, a bachelor’s degree in Human Resource Management from Makerere University and a certificate in Administrative law.